Cell Products ⇢ Wild-type cells ⇢

 These models are crucial for accurately identifying potential drug candidates and evaluating their toxicity profiles.

 Traditional liver models, such as cancer cell lines or primary cells, fall short due to inherent limitations in functionality, scalability, and consistency.
-This is why we have created Opti-HEP, human induced pluripotent stem cell (iPSCs) derived hepatocytes, which overcomes the limitations of traditional models.
+This is why we have created Ulti-HEP, human induced pluripotent stem cell (iPSCs) derived hepatocytes, which overcomes the limitations of traditional models.

 toxicology-screening_1200x800_v4

-Why Opti-HEP?
+Why Ulti-HEP?

-Our cells are extensively characterized to meet the demanding criteria of the pharmaceutical industry, Opti-HEP provides a robust platform for advancing liver research, ensuring better predictions, and accelerating the journey from discovery to treatment.
+Our cells are extensively characterized to meet the demanding criteria of the pharmaceutical industry, Ulti-HEP provides a robust platform for advancing liver research, ensuring better predictions, and accelerating the journey from discovery to treatment.

 Human-relevant functionality